EXECiiAA/Cyclistic-Bike-Share-Case-Study-Insights-for-Increasing-Annual-Memberships/README.md

 ### Steps Taken:
 1. **Combined 12 monthly datasets** into a single dataset for streamlined analysis.
 2. Removed duplicates and filtered out invalid entries (e.g., negative trip durations).
-3. Created new columns:
-   - `ride_length`: Trip duration calculated as the difference between `ended_at` and `started_at`.
-   - `day_of_week`: Extracted from the `started_at` timestamp to analyze usage trends by weekday.
-4. Addressed null values:
+3. Addressed null values:
    - Rows with null `start_station_name` were removed for station-based visualizations, as their inclusion could lead to inaccurate insights.
    - The null rate for `start_station_name` was much higher for members (549,587 rows) compared to casual riders (326,129 rows), which may impact certain visualizations, particularly those involving station usage or trip start locations.
-5. Current datasets lack unique IDs for individual riders, which limits the ability to analyze returning customers or track long-term usage trends.
+4. Current datasets lack unique IDs for individual riders, which limits the ability to analyze returning customers or track long-term usage trends.
 A suggestion for improvement is to assign **custom unique IDs** to each rider in future datasets.
 This would allow for better customer segmentation and analysis of customer retention.

 ---